Nevada Benefit Corporation: Everything You Need to Know

 In Nevada, nonprofit corporations cannot convert to a benefit corporation, but professional corporations can.
 For-profit Nevada corporations can turn into a benefit corporation, but shareholders who do not wish to join have dissenters' rights.
 This means they can have their shares bought out at a fair value.

 If you need help with a Nevada benefit corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.